Vibrator (sex toy): Maines' myth of early use for female sexual stimulation

-Maine's conjecture has been powerful in the popular imagination and was popularized into a feature film.
-Historians disagree with Maines about the historical prevalence of genital massage as a treatment for female hysteria, and over the extent to which early vibrating massagers were used for this purpose.
-The idea that stimulation to orgasm was a standard treatment for female hysteria in ancient and medieval Europe has been disputed on the grounds of being a distortion of the sources, and cases of this treatment in the 19th and early 20th centuries, and of the use of early vibrators to perform it, have been described as a practice that, if it occurred at all, would have been confined to an extremely limited group.
+Maine's conjecture was popularized into a feature film.
+Historians disagree with Maines about the historical prevalence of genital massage as a treatment for female hysteria and over the extent to which early vibrating massagers were used for this purpose.
+Stimulation to orgasm as a standard treatment for female hysteria in ancient and medieval Europe has been disputed as a distortion of sources.
+The cases of this treatment in the 19th and early 20th centuries (and the use of vibrators to perform it), if performed at all, would have been confined to a limited group.
 Maines has said her widely reported theory should be treated as a hypothesis rather than a fact.
 In 2018, Hallie Lieberman and Eric Schatzberg published a peer-reviewed article that found "no evidence" to support Maines's claims in the book's citations.
 They called the wide acceptance of Maines's work "a fundamental failure of academic quality control".
 In 2020, Lieberman continued to press her case in the New York Times.